coffee2code/post-to-post-links/readme.txt

 == Changelog ==

 = () =
+* Change: Unit tests:
+    * Default `WP_TESTS_DIR` to `/tmp/wordpress-tests-lib` in bootstrap rather than erroring out if not defined via environment variable
+    * Enable more error output for unit tests
 * Change: Add GitHub link to readme
 * Change: Modify formatting of hook name in readme to prevent being uppercased when shown in the Plugin Directory
 * Change: Note compatibility through WP 4.9+